 James Baldwin talked about non-binary and intersectional identities in the 1950s and 60s before these concepts had names.

 In our efforts in Reclaiming Jimmy, BlackOut assert a truth as we recognise the limited public engagement with Baldwin’s queerness by Peck and other high profile people who are now urging the public to Know Your Baldwin.
-We Know Our Baldwin and we know that Baldwin pinckney_1-112510was not only unapologetically Black, he was also unapologetically Queer.
+We Know Our Baldwin and we know that Baldwin was not only unapologetically Black, he was also unapologetically Queer.
 We vigorously assert this truth because who we are as Black people – as Black Queer people; our public presence; and the universally recognized validity of our existence is particularly fragile in a world dominated by tyrannical politicians who ignore facts and instill fear.
 During BlackOut #ReclaimingJimmy Season we invite and urge you to to contribute to a Blog that evidences your experience of James Baldwin; how you experience his stories and ideas as Black gay men.
 What does James Baldwin mean to you?

 Leave a Reply